EPCCed/2023-03-28_docker-intro_online/_episodes/creating-container-images.md

 - the name of the new container image.
 Remember the naming scheme from before?
 You should name your new image with your Docker Hub username and a name for the container image, like this: `USERNAME/CONTAINER_IMAGE_NAME`.

+> ## Changes for this course: user name
+>
+> As you are all running on the same server and sharing a common Docker install, using
+> the Docker Hub will not work as would if you were using your own Docker installation
+> (which is the usual setup).
+You can use your login username in the image tag
+> for these examples if you do not have a Docker Hub account as the shared Docker installation
+> means we will not be able to push the images to Docker Hub anyway.
+{: .callout}

 All together, the build command that you should run on your computer, will have a similar structure to this:

 ~~~